emdmed/triageapi/README.md

 # triage.js library

-### Use this library to easyly update the patient object in steps
+### Use this library to easily update the patient object in steps
 *for chatbots or step by step forms*

 ```javascript